enkidevs/curriculum/sql/ddl/alter/alter-characteristics.md

 SET NOT NULL;
 ```

-And if you wanted to remove the `NOT NULL` clause you would use:
+And if you wanted to remove the `NOT NULL` clause, you would use:

 ```sql
 ALTER TABLE table_name